 In April 2015, Krista received one of five Hoss Newsom Annual Scholarships awarded by the Texas Wine & Grape Growers Foundation for upcoming Texas Winemakers and Grape Growers.

-The Hartmans entered the first wine they ever made together in the Texas Non-Commercial Wine Competition .
+The Hartman’s entered the first wine they ever made together in the 2015 Texas Non-Commercial Wine Competition .
 Their Italian red blend was awarded a bronze medal in June.
 Scott gave it the clever name of “In the Beginning.”

 KK also served for the first time as a judge for the Lone Star International Wine Competition, June 1 & 2, 2015, hosted in Grapevine, Texas by the Texas Wine and Grape Growers Association.
-She was invited back to judge again in 2016, and already has the 2017 competition dates in her calendar.
+She participated again in 2016, 2017 and 2018.